xioren/ImageGoblin/README.md

 #### Misc:
 	+ this program has been tested on linux/windows/android.
 	+ the install script is optional and linux specific. it only serves to add a symlink to $HOME/.local/bin so that the program can be run from the shell with 'image-goblin' instead of 'python3 /path/to/image_goblin.py or ./image_goblin.py'.
-	+ a specific goblin can be forced using '--force _goblin_'.
+	+ a specific goblin can be forced using '--goblin _goblin_'.
 	+ a random delay (0<=n<=10) can be used with --delay -1
 	+ the --format input needs to be exact so make sure modifiers/spaces have not been erroneously added or left out.
 	+ if little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program does not handle. you can also try with the --noup/--greedy handles.